The South Australian Multicultural Commission (Commission) is a statutory body that reports to the Minister for Multicultural Affairs.

 He is also a founding member and current adviser to the United Taxi Association of South Australia, and the founding member and Secretary of SBS Sports & Cultural Club.

-Arriving in Australia in 2005, Dr. Aslan is a Turkish-born Australian community leader.
+Arriving in Australia in 2005, Dr Aslan is a Turkish-born Australian community leader.
 He brings a wealth of experience from many years of living and working in Albania.
-His extensive knowledge of the languages and culture of the Balkan Peninsula enhances his expertise and provides him with a profound understanding of the region and its people.
+His extensive knowledge of the languages and cultures of the Balkan Peninsula enhances his expertise and provides him with a profound understanding of the region and its people.

-Dr. Aslan currently works for Multicultural Youth Education Support Services (McYESS Foundation Ltd), a non-profit organisation, where he manages Community Development and Public Relations programs, emphasising multicultural principles and fostering connections with diverse families and communities.
-During his career in South Australia, he has worked with people from diverse backgrounds, forming valuable connections with Middle Eastern, Indian Subcontinent, and Eastern European community groups.
+Dr Aslan currently works for Multicultural Youth Education Support Services, a non-profit organisation, where he manages Community Development and Public Relations programs, emphasising multicultural principles and fostering strong connections with diverse families and communities.
+Throughout his career in South Australia, he has worked with people from diverse backgrounds, forming valuable relationships with Middle Eastern, Indian subcontinent, Eastern European, and other cultural community groups.
+He is also the Founder of the Intercultural Peace Forum, a platform dedicated to advancing peace, intercultural understanding, and social cohesion.

-He is a progressive, empathetic community leader and academic who passionately advocates for multiculturalism, social cohesion, intercultural & interfaith dialogue, democratic resilience, social justice, and peace by bringing communities together through meaningful engagement.
-In 2023, he received a Community Sector Award as a finalist at the Governor’s Multicultural Awards Ceremony.
+He is a progressive, empathetic community leader and academic who passionately advocates for multiculturalism, social cohesion, intercultural and interfaith dialogue, democratic resilience, social justice, and peace, bringing communities together through meaningful engagement.
+In 2023, Dr Aslan was a finalist for a Community Sector Award at the Governor’s Multicultural Awards Ceremony.
+In 2025, he was the winner of the Community Impact Award at the Australian Professionals of Multicultural Communities Gala and Awards Night.

-Dr. Aslan is an Industry Adjunct, affiliated with Education Futures at the Centre for Research in Educational and Social Inclusion (CRESI) at UniSA.
-He received a PhD degree in an interdisciplinary field (Education Studies, Sociology, Cultural Studies) from Western Sydney University.
+Dr Aslan is a Senior Research Fellow (Adjunct) at the Centre for Research in Educational and Social Inclusion at Adelaide University.
+He holds a PhD in an interdisciplinary field combining Social Science and Education Studies from Western Sydney University.

-A community leader with demonstrated capabilities in improving settlement support outcomes for displaced Ukrainians in South Australia.
+A community leader with demonstrated capabilities in improving settlement support outcomes for displaced Ukrainians in South Australia, Ms Belej is an active member and longstanding volunteer with the Association of Ukrainians in South Australia (AUSA).

-Ms Belej volunteers her time as a Cultural Liaison for the Association and is a member of its management committee.
-She also volunteers as a committee secretary, website creator and administrator for the HOPAK Ukrainian Dance School, which operates within the Association.
-In these roles, Ms Belej advises the Association’s Board on all matters relating to displaced Ukrainians and the HOPAK Ukrainian Dance School.
+Ms Belej volunteers as committee secretary, website creator and administrator for HOPAK Ukrainian Dance School, which operates within AUSA.
+In these roles, Ms Belej advises AUSA’s management committee on all matters relating to Ukrainian youth and she extensively promotes the celebration of Ukrainian culture at multicultural events.

 On Australia Day in 2023, Ms Belej was a community representative guest speaker at the AusLights on the River program, hosted by the Australia Day Council of SA.